 Values

 Although I am describing the interactions and the relationship as system, the focus is on the human component in all of this.
-The system must be serving, and subservient to, the human that it is serving.
+The system must be serving, and subservient to, the people that it is serving.

 In addition, in order for any human network to be successful, it needs the energy of people, not the system.